Drug Cultivation and Manufacturing

 that we know what it takes protect our clients both in and outside the

 courtroom.
-Our firm is proud to be the only firm in Indiana with all three
+Our firm is proud to be the only firm in Indiana with all four

 attorneys to be named Board Certified Criminal Law Specialists by the

-National Board of Trial Advocacy, an honor bestowed upon only three lawyers
+National Board of Trial Advocacy, an honor bestowed upon only four lawyers

 in the entire state.
 We are highly experienced in all forms of criminal